-Stipend and Benefit Support:
+Financial and Other Benefit Support for Upcoming Training Year:

-Annual Stipend/Salary for Full-time Interns 4,500 Annual Stipend/Salary for Half-time Interns NA Program provides access to medical insurance for intern?
+Annual Stipend/Salary for Full-time Interns \$34,500 Annual Stipend/Salary for Half-time Interns NA Program provides access to medical insurance for intern?
 Yes Trainee contribution to cost required?
 Yes Coverage of family member(s) available?
 Yes Coverage of legally married partner available?
 Yes Coverage of domestic partner available?
-Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 2 :08 Hours of Annual Paid Sick Leave 96 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 208 Hours of Annual Paid Sick Leave 96 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
 Yes

 Other Benefits: In addition to medical insurance, interns have the option to purchase dental and vision benefits for themselves, with the option of adding family members at a standard price.
 Interns are also entitled to participate in the medical school's Flexible Spending Accounts, 403B tax-deferred investment plan, and BCM Wellness Program.
-Malpractice insurance is provided. \$450 in professional funds to be used for approved professional endeavors (e.g, virtual conference attendance/registration, poster printing, etc are expected to be available, pending budget approval..
+Malpractice insurance is provided. \$750 in professional funds to be used for approved professional endeavors (e.g., virtual conference attendance/registration, poster printing, etc.) are expected to be available.

 The intern stipend and benefits are provided by Baylor College of Medicine.